-Figure 6.
-The more runtime given to the real-time reachability algorithm, the more accurate the result (see also Table I).
-Shown here are 2-d projections of the reachable sets for the inverted pendulum system from state $x = [-0.1, 0.85, 0, 0]^T$ for reach-time 0.73.
+Fig. 8: Overapproximation of the set of reachable states computed by the real-time reachability method for the linearized inverted pendulum model Equation 4 and Equation 5 for different amounts of computation runtime, 3 ms in (a), 7 ms in (b), and 16 ms in (c).
+The plots illustrate 2-d projections of the reachable sets for the linearized inverted pendulum from the state $x = [-0.1, 0.85, 0, 0]^T$ for reach-time 0.73.
 Here, the initial state is outside of the LMI-recoverable ellipsoid ( $x^T P x = 1.56$ ), but can be proven to reenter the ellipsoid after 0.73 reach-time, despite the presence of input saturation.